oliverw/miningcore/README.md

 =================================

 ### Changes in this Miningcore fork
-- Added nice Web frontend [MinerNL - Miningcore.Web](https://github.com/minernl/Miningcore.WebUI)
+- Added nice Web frontend [https://miningcore.com](https://miningcore.com)
 - Pool time set to UTC time zone
   Local time convertion should be used in the web frondend as that can be anyone on the globe
 - Faster mining statistics calculation